CDC: HIV test rare in medical practice for WVa drug users | ExBulletin

 CDC: HIV test rare in medical practice for WVa drug users

-The Centers for Disease Control and Prevention has published a study in a county in West Virginia that results in the highest number of drug-related HIV cases in the country.

-Charleston, West Virginia-According to a federal survey released Thursday, emergency departments and inpatient health care workers rarely performed HIV tests on intravenous drug users in counties in West Virginia.
+Charleston, West Virginia — A federal government study found that emergency departments and inpatient health care workers rarely performed HIV tests on intravenous drug users in counties in West Virginia.

-Centers for Disease Control and Prevention released preliminary findings during state and local meetings health Officials and the Department of Health and Human Resources said in a news release.

-The CDC survey was based in part on interviews, field visits, and observations to assess the behavior and attitudes of drug-injecting people and local stakeholders.
-This study further investigated access to services and barriers, and analyzed HIV contact tracing procedures and other data.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online